I was elected as a Hamilton City Councillor in 2013 and became Mayor of Hamilton in 2016.

 I’ve learnt some hard lessons with my own money during my years in business and I believe I can use that experience to help our city grow.

-I live in Dinsdale with my wife Anne and we both attend Gateway Church.
+I live in Hamilton's central business district with my wife Anne and we both attend Gateway Church.
 Anne and I have three children: Sarah completed a communications degree with honours at Waikato University and now lives and works in Auckland.
-Malcolm is a full-time tri-athlete (www.malcolmking.nz), and Joshua completed a business degree at Wintec and is currently studying Mandarin and Chinese culture in China.
+Malcolm is a full-time tri-athlete (www.malcolmking.nz), and Joshua completed a business degree at Wintec and has studyied Mandarin and Chinese culture in China for two years.
+He now owns and runs Sunny Nelson Real Fruit Ice-cream in Greenwood Street.

 Hamilton has been good to me and my family.
 My children have grown up here and finished all their schooling and tertiary training here.
 I believe the people here are straight forward and honest and I enjoy living in Hamilton.